p-DG cyclotomic nilHecke algebras: Elements of hopfological algebra

 \begin{defn} Let $A$ be a $p$-DG algebra, and $K$ be a (left or right) $p$-DG module. \begin{enumerate} \item[(1)] The module $K$ is said to satisfy \emph{property P} if there exists an increasing, possibly infinite, exhaustive $\dif_K$-stable filtration $F^\bullet$, such that each subquotient $F^{\bullet}/F^{\bullet -1}$ is isomorphic to a direct sum of $p$-DG direct summands of $A$. \item[(2)]The module $K$ is called a \emph{finite cell module}, if it satisfies property P, and as an $A$-module, it is finitely generated (necessarily projective by the property-P requirement). \end{enumerate} \end{defn}

-Property-P modules are the analogues of projective modules in usual homological algebra.
+Property-P modules are the analogues of K-projective modules in usual homological algebra.
 For instance, the morphism spaces from a property-P module to any $p$-DG module coincide in both the homotopy and derived categories.

 It is a theorem \cite[Theorem 6.6]{QYHopf} that there are always sufficiently many property-P modules: for any $p$-DG module $M$, there is a surjective quasi-isomorphism

 of $p$-DG modules, with $\mathbf{p}(M)$ satisfying property P. We will usually refer to such a property-P replacement $\mathbf{p}(M)$ for $M$ as a \emph{bar resolution}.
 The proof of its existence is similar to that of the usual (simplicial) bar resolution for DG modules over DG algebras.